Ecotourism & Slow Tourism

 The International Ecotourism Society (TIES) (2010) asserts there are six main principles to follow:

-1. Minimize impact
+1. Minimise impact

 2. Build environmental and cultural awareness and respect